How to start a podcast at UC Berkeley

 • Lecture or conversation on campus.
 This is what we do for Berkeley Talks.
 We run a short intro, the talk, then a short outro telling listeners how to find us and asking them to subscribe.

 • Two or more hosts talking about a subject without a guest.
 A good example of this is Stuff You Should Know.
-I think for this to work well, you have to have a good conversational partner and be as inclusive as you can with listeners.
+I think for this to work well, you need a good conversational partner, be well-prepared and inclusive with your listeners.

 • Get creative!
 Maybe your podcast is someone reading an excerpt from a book they wrote or two people acting out a play or something.
 There are a lot of different podcast formats out there that you could experiment with.